 Suboxone withdrawal is not life-threatening or generally dangerous, although it can feel like it may go on endlessly while going through it.
-Individuals should not attempt to stop taking opioids “cold turkey” or suddenly, as these withdrawal symptoms may be difficult to manage without professional help.
+Individuals should not attempt to stop taking opioids suddenly, as these withdrawal symptoms may be difficult to manage without professional help.
 Instead of stopping suddenly, a medical professional may help you set up a tapering-off schedule.
 This method weans Suboxone slowly and safely out of your system in a controlled manner, helping to keep withdrawal symptoms and cravings at bay.
 Just removing Suboxone from the brain and body is not enough, however.
 Relapse after detox is common, and it can be dangerous since the body is no longer used to the same amount of drugs taken previously.

-  Behavioral therapies and counseling sessions are important as they can teach life skills and coping mechanisms to assist with social and emotional triggers or stressors that may typically cause the turn to self-destructive behaviors, such as drug abuse.
+Behavioral therapies and counseling sessions are important as they can teach life skills and coping mechanisms to assist with social and emotional triggers or stressors that may typically cause the turn to self-destructive behaviors, such as drug misuse.
 These therapies can help to rewire the brain to seek positive outlets and behaviors instead.
-Support groups are also important during substance abuse treatment and recovery, as they provide a positive network and social outlet where people in recovery can feel safe and connected.
+Support groups are also important during substance misuse treatment and recovery, as they provide a positive network and social outlet where people in recovery can feel safe and connected.
 There are some general tips that can help during recovery and Suboxone withdrawal, as well:

 - Eat a balanced and nutritious diet

 - Keep a structured sleep schedule

 - Exercise regularly

 - Maintain positive connections with peers and family

 - Ask for help when you need it